tuliofaria/commenting/readme.md

 ## Folder and project structure

 - `html-template`: this folder/project houses the initial HTML template draft.
-The goal is to extract some CSS values from the Figma design .
+The goal is to extract some CSS values from the Figma design.
+Published at: [https://commenting-template.tuliofaria.dev/](https://commenting-template.tuliofaria.dev/)

 # Author